elianiva/kasir-java/README.md

 I changed it to only use 5 tables instead of 6 because the original design doesn't make any sense to me.

-Two of them (order & detail_order) are *very* similar and that would just over-complicate the query (to me anyways, I don't want to query 2 tables just to find out that both of them are pretty much the same)
+Two of them (order & detail\_order) are *very* similar and that would just over-complicate the query (to me anyways, I don't want to query 2 tables just to find out that both of them are pretty much the same)

 ## Screenshots

-I'm still planning some things to make this complete, but most of them are done.
+~~I'm still planning some things to make this complete, but most of them are done.~~

+It is done but I'm too lazy to add the image, just explore it yourself would you?

 ### Login